tmahmood/taskwarrior-web/README.md

 curl -sLO https://github.com/tailwindlabs/tailwindcss/releases/latest/download/tailwindcss-linux-x64
 ```

-Make sure `~/bin/` folder is in $PATH variable, and make the executable available for the current user
+Provided the `~/bin/` folder is in the $PATH variable, copy the executable file and make it executable

 ```shell
 mv tailwindcss-linux-x64 ~/bin/tailwindcss